Hesperian Health Guides

 To treat a dislocated hip

-The parents will need to keep the baby's knees high and open.
-They can:
+The family will need to keep the baby’s knees high and open.
+There are several ways to do this.

 Also, try to feel the baby's pulse in the place where the leg and genitals come together.
 A skilled person may have to teach you.
 If a skilled person cannot find this pulse, the baby may not have good blood flow to the legs.
 Get medical advice.